AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This paper is a single case study on the situation in Belarus after the 2020 election and subsequent protests.
-The paper uses securitization theory to analyze a resolution from the European Parliament from october 2021 on the situation, one year after the violent protests.
-The purpose of the analysis is to examine the framing of Belarus as a security issue, by looking at it as a security constellation consisting of a variety of pre-existing security issues.
-The paper does this by employing a content analysis, to analyse the resolution systematically to find securitization attempts.
-Securitization attempts are identified in the analysis by looking for a framing of a threat against a referent object and proposed measures to mitigate the threat.
-The paper finds that the European Parliament uses securitizations of threats against human rights, Russia, nuclear safety, and terrorism.
-It does so in order to increase the urgency and severity of Belarus as a security issue.
+This thesis is a single case study of the situation in Belarus after the 2020 presidential election and the subsequent protests.
+It examines a European Parliament resolution from October 2021, adopted one year after the violent protests.
+The analysis uses securitization theory, which looks at how political actors turn an issue into a security matter by presenting it as an urgent threat that justifies special measures.
+The thesis views Belarus as a security constellation, meaning an interplay of several pre-existing security problems.
+Methodologically, the thesis conducts a systematic content analysis of the resolution to identify securitization attempts.
+These are located by looking for (1) the framing of a threat against a referent object—the thing deemed worthy of protection, such as people’s rights—and (2) proposed measures to mitigate the threat.
+The findings show that the European Parliament employs securitizations related to threats concerning human rights, Russia, nuclear safety, and terrorism.
+This framing serves to heighten the perceived urgency and severity of Belarus as a security issue.